IDDT/rnn-examples/readme.md

   - Latest hidden state of the encoder RNN is passed as initial state of the decoder RNN.
   - This implementation is using teacher forcing and one hot encoded vectors.
 2. `seq2seq_propagated_onehot.py` [Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation](https://arxiv.org/abs/1406.1078)
+  - Latest hidden state of the encoder RNN is passed as initial state of the decoder RNN.
   - Latest hidden state of the encoder RNN is added to every input of the decoder RNN.
-  - In this implementation, the initial hidden state of the decoder is empty.
   - Using teacher forcing and one hot encoded vectors.
 3. `seq2seq_unforced_onehot.py` [Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks](https://arxiv.org/abs/1506.03099)
   - Latest hidden state of the encoder RNN is passed as initial state of the decoder RNN.
-Tunable teacher forcing for the decoder allows to use model outputs during training.
+  - Tunable teacher forcing for the decoder allows to use model outputs during training.
+  - Using one hot encoded vectors.
+4. `seq2seq_attn_onehot.py` [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/abs/1508.04025)
+  - All hidden states of the encoder RNN is passed to the decoder RNN.
+  - Decoder RNN choses what hidden state to use when generating output, therefore removing the bottleneck introduced by encoder output vector size.
   - Using one hot encoded vectors.